 There is a need for better approaches to deal with the sheer amount of data and to better use the data we already have.
 New technologies are also needed to ensure our biological industries benefit from the increased accuracy and are competitive internationally.

-Working with industry leaders, this project will develop new statistical approaches, new data sources and produce and apply tools for breeding value prediction.
+Working with industry leaders, this project has worked on new statistical approaches, developed new data sources and produced tools for, and related to, breeding value prediction.
+A focus has been on imputation, particularly to whole genome sequence.

-The approaches will be made accessible across all primary industries, so that they can cost-effectively adopt genomic selection to suit their own circumstances.
+The approaches are being made accessible across all primary industries, so that they can cost-effectively adopt genomic selection to suit their own circumstances.
 They may also be relevant to conservation, where genomic management of endangered species will require similar support.

-This project brings together researchers from the plant, sheep, beef and dairy industries via two Crown Research Institutes, two universities, Livestock Improvement Corporation (LIC), AbacusBio Limited and industry, as well as crucial skills and capabilities to complement other Genomics Aotearoa projects.
-Two postdocs, managed across institutions, will be employed to build capability.
+This project brought together researchers from the plant, sheep, beef and dairy industries via two Crown Research Institutes, two universities, Livestock Improvement Corporation (LIC), AbacusBio Limited and industry, as well as crucial skills and capabilities to complement other Genomics Aotearoa projects.
+Two postdocs, managed across institutions, were employed to build capability.

 - Novel approaches to imputation of large datasets to whole genome sequence